-Smith also served as the head coach of the George Fox men’s and women’s cross country programs for six seasons before turning over the reins of those programs to Randy Dalzell, a multi-honored coach at Cascade College, Northwest Nazarene University and Concordia University-Portland, last year.
+Smith also served as the head coach of the George Fox men’s and women’s cross country programs for six seasons before turning over the reins of those programs to Randy Dalzell, a multi-honored coach at Cascade College, Northwest Nazarene University and Concordia University-Portland.
 Dalzell was an assistant coach at George Fox for two years while Smith was a student-athlete, and Smith served as an assistant under Dalzell for a year at Cascade in 1997.

 A native of Lakeside, Ore., Smith was a football and track athlete at North Bend (Ore.)
 High School, earning all-state and district honors in both sports and setting a school record in the triple jump.
 Coming to George Fox in 1992, he changed his focus from the jumps to the challenges of the decathlon.
 He was a national qualifier in the decathlon three times and twice in the pole vault, claiming NAIA All-America status in the decathlon in both 1994 and 1995.
 At the time of graduation, he held top-10 marks in eight events at George Fox, including a school record in the decathlon (7,138 points) during his junior year which still stands.